 1 egg yolk, 200ml oil, 2 tbsp vinegar, season, sugar, MSG.

 1:60g egg whites:caster sugar.
 Set oven to 150˚C. Whisk eggs and sugar to soft peaks.
 Bake on parchment 140˚C (reduce oven temp) 1 hour, and then switch off the oven and allow the meringues to cool in the oven.

 Bunch of mint chopped with salt to break down.
 Pour over 4 tbsp boiling water.
 Add 4 tbsp white wine vinegar and 1tbsp caster sugar.
 Steep.

 Flavour enhancer.
 Add about half a teaspoon for every 4–6 person main dish portion.
 For one or two people, a large pinch is sufficient.

 Vietnamese dipping sauce.
 50g fish sauce, 75g sugar, 75g water, 50g lime juice, 3 garlic cloves (crushed), chopped red chilli to taste.
 Heat to dissolve sugar.
 Cool.
 Add a dash of soy sauce to colour it, and chuck in a load of chopped coriander.

 Peeled pearl onions/shallots, 100ml water/stock, sugar, butter.
 Cook with cartouche until almost dry.

-Shaved (not grated) parmesan on a silicone-lined baking tray.
+Grated parmesan on a silicone-lined baking tray (pack a cookie cutter to control shape).
 Bake 200˚C 3–5 mins.
 Shape while warm.
 Cool.
 Do not try to cut the cooled cheese – the crisps will shatter.

-100g Petra 7220 granpasta flour and 1 egg per person.
+100g Petra 7220 granpasta flour and 1 egg per person (or 100g flour per 61.5g wet ingredients if increasing yolk proportion or using wet flavouring).
 No salt, but cook pasta in ‘mild seawater.’
 Full instructions here.